By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 4.2.
 Logging Expense : out

-command will decrease the overall balance value.
+Have you recently made an expenditure that requires logging down?
+PalPay accepts all expenditure inputs through the out command.
+Inputting an out command will decrease the overall balance value.
 Your expenditure statements, just like the income statements, have the added option to be tagged under one or more categories.
-You can do so by including the [c/CATEGORY]
+You can do so by including the [c/CATEGORY] parameter in your command line.
+All uncategorized incomes will be tagged under the GENERAL category.

 4.2.1.
 Command Syntax